President Trump Says He is Sending Federal Help to Quell Chicago's Violence Problem

-President Trump has announced over Twitter that he is sending federal help to Chicago to help deal with the city's "crime and killings" which "have reached such epidemic proportions."
+President Trump has announced over Twitter that he is sending federal assistance to Chicago to help deal with the city's "crime and killings" which "have reached such epidemic proportions."

 The President has threatened to send federal resources into Chicago multiple times this year.
 On January 2, he described Chicago's murder rate as "record setting" on Twitter, adding: "4,331 shooting victims with 762 murders in 2016.
 If Mayor can’t do it he must ask for Federal help!”